Sakpal/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/vault-queries.md

 }
 ```

-After the output state has been finalised it will be represented as the following in the database (`custom_representation column`):
+After the output state has been finalized it will be represented as the following in the database (`custom_representation column`):

 ```java
 {